 The Tchelery Wind Farm will be located approximately 30 km north-east of Moulamein, 62 km south-east of Balranald and 67 km south-west of Hay, within the Edward River Council Local Government Area (LGA).
 The Proposal also borders the Hay LGA and Murray River LGA.

-The wind farm, including ancillary infrastructure, is proposed to be located on freehold land titles with a total area of approximately 28,000 hectares.
-The turbines will be installed on the flat land of this freehold property.
+The wind farm, including ancillary infrastructure, is proposed to be located on a flat land with a total area of approximately 28,000 hectares.

 Neoen owns and operates Coleambally Solar Farm and Griffith Solar Farm in the nearby regions.